Dwarf fruit trees do well in containers and make care of fruit trees easy. Let’s learn more about growing dwarf fruit trees.

 Growing dwarf fruit trees in containers makes them easier to prune and harvest.
 Younger trees bear fruit faster.
 You can find dwarf varieties of almost any common fruit tree, but citrus trees are the most commonly grown.

 Containers for growing dwarf fruit trees may include those made from plastic, metal, clay, ceramic, or wood, as long as there is adequate drainage provided.
-A general rule of thumb, however, is to start with a container approximately six inches wider than that from which the tree is initially placed in at the nursery.
+A general rule of thumb, however, is to start with a container approximately 6 inches (15 cm.) wider than that from which the tree is initially placed in at the nursery.

 The miniature fruit tree enjoys well-drained sandy soil of moderate fertility, which is suitable for most dwarf fruit trees.

 Care of fruit trees begins with suitable light conditions.
 Most miniature fruit trees grow best in full sunlight, but some may also do well in partial shade, depending on the type of dwarf fruit tree.
 Generally, container grown fruit trees should be placed where they will receive maximum sunlight.

 Regular pruning is sometimes necessary for proper care of fruit trees to maintain the shape of your miniature fruit tree.
 Most pruning is performed during dormancy, just before active growth begins in spring.
 However, summer pruning may be done to remove undesirable growth and maintain smaller tree size.

 Your potted miniature fruit tree should be moved indoors during cold spells and placed away from drafts.

 They should also be watered only as needed, depending on the species of fruit tree, the type and size of its container, and its surroundings.
 For most dwarf fruit trees, the soil surface should be allowed to dry out some before watering.
 Fertilizing, however, should be done more often, at least once every four to six weeks during the growing season.

 When growing dwarf fruit trees, you should repot them one size up about every two years.